Trucking

 Purpose-built Equipment

-New purpose-built highway tractor and trailer equipment has been purchased and will be maintained to maximize safety and efficiency of the operation.
-Equipment will operate within the legal limits set by the Alaska Department of Transportation & Public Facilities (DOT&PF).
+New purpose-built highway tractor and trailer equipment has been purchased and is being maintained to maximize safety and efficiency of the operation.
+Equipment operates within the legal limits set by the Alaska Department of Transportation & Public Facilities (DOT&PF).

-• Highway tractors pulling two covered side-dump trailers that are purpose built to maximize safety and efficiency
+• Highway tractors pulling two covered side-dump trailers that were purpose built to maximize safety and efficiency

-• Total vehicle length will be 95,’ similar to double fuel and double cargo trailers used in Alaska today
+• Total vehicle length is 95,’ similar to double fuel and double cargo trailers used in Alaska today

 • Payload of about 50 tons and total gross vehicle weight of 82.5 tons per vehicle